TiendaNube/tech-challenge-smart-shipping/README.md

 Your challenge is to build a PoC and validate the usability of our business concept.

 ## Functional requirements
-- We want a RESTful API that given different shipping options from our external API , is able to recommend the same shipping options ordered by the best combination of cost and time.
+- We want a RESTful API that given different shipping options from our <strong>[external API](https://shipping-options-api.herokuapp.com/v1/shipping_options)</strong>, is able to recommend the same shipping options ordered by the best combination of cost and time.

 ## Technical requirements
 - Write down unit tests for the main logic